 When you are ready to grow your business, your accountant can be an integral resource that provides advice and helps you manage the process.
 An accountant can also:

 - Help you determine areas for growth by providing insight on cash flow patterns, inventory management, pricing, and business financing.

 - Provide advice on property and equipment leasing and purchase.

 - Help you prevent getting audited by the IRS.

 - Prepare you for and guide you through an audit, if necessary.

 - Create financial forecasts so you can make better decisions in your business.

 - Work with you to create a business budget that will support your business goals.

 These are just some of the ways accountants can work with small business owners.
 You can opt to hire an accountant for all of your financial activity, or you can choose a combined approach that limits his or her hands-on activity, reducing the expense.
-For example, you can hire an accountant during the start-up phase, and have him/her handle your annual reporting, but work with a bookkeeper to manage your books on a regular basis.
-In fact, a bookkeeper and an accountant can form a very efficient accounting team for your small business.
+For example, you can hire an accountant during the start-up phase and have him/her handle your annual reporting, but work with a bookkeeper to manage your books on a regular basis.
+A bookkeeper and an accountant can form a very efficient accounting team for your small business.

 The most important thing you can do when it comes to your business finances is to recognize when you need to enlist the help of a professional, and then find an accountant who will help maintain the fiscal health of your business.